 Part of the recommendation during a parasite cleanse is to eat “cleansing foods” and eat simply, and I figured Lent was a much better time for that than December!
 I purchased figs and made sure I had a stock of homemade crispy pumpkin seeds (no hurt feelings there, yum), since they were two foods pointed out at TriLight’s parasite cleanse recommendations.

-In case you’re wondering – and now don’t try too hard to see yourself in this list; I don’t want to stress anyone out! – here are the
+In case you’re wondering – and now don’t try too hard to see yourself in this list, I don’t want to stress anyone out! – here are the:

-Symptoms of Parasites in Humans
+Symptoms of Body Parasites in Humans

 - gas and bloating